stratosphere/bigdataclass.org/gettingstarted.md

 cd bigdataclass.org
 ```

+Inside the folder there is another folder for each exercise.
+Right now
+there is `exercise1` which contains the java exercise and `exercise2` which
+contains the Scala exercise.
+Each exercise is a self-contained maven
-Import this project into Eclipse, using the "Import -> Import as Maven Project" menu.
+project, you can import this project into Eclipse,
+using the "Import -> Import as Maven Project" menu.
 This can take a while as Maven is going to download all the dependencies.

-When you are working on the Scala Exercise you will also need the following
+When you are working on the Scala exercise you will also need the following
 plugins:

 Eclipse 4.x: